aclysma/rafx/README.md

 This tool currently is only useful for packing assets.
  * Pack files like this: `run --package cli -- --pack out.pack`
  * Run the demo like this: `run --package demo -- --packfile out.pack`
+ * You'll likely want to create a binary from your own main.rs for this tool.
+That way you can add your own resource types.

 ## Features